 China has indeed made great strides in developing solar projects, and the effort seems immense in the wider field of renewables.
 In the 2017-2020 three-year period only, the Celestial Empire will end up spending something like 370 billion euros on energy from sun, water and wind.

-The political effort of recent years, with the restrictions on the opening of new coal plants and the closure of some mines, is starting to bear fruit.
+The political effort of recent years, with restrictions on the opening of new coal plants and the closure of some mines, is starting to bear fruit.

 To infinity and beyond